 Panic Disorder: If you experience repeated and unpredictable episodes of intense terror, including physical symptoms like chest pain, G.I. issues, heart palpitations, dizziness, or profuse sweating, you might have a panic disorder.
 The triggers of panic attacks are often unknown or not proportionate to the extreme psychological or physiological response experienced.

 Stress Disorders: If you’ve experienced a traumatic event directly or indirectly, your body’s reaction to stress can change.
 Stress disorders, like post-traumatic stress disorder, change how the mind and body produce and utilize stress hormones.
-Symptoms include intrusive thoughts and flashbacks, avoidance symptoms, and hyper-arousal symptoms, which can involve insomnia, hyperactivity, self-harm, and concentration issues.
+Symptoms include intrusive thoughts and flashbacks, avoidance symptoms, and hyper-arousal symptoms, including insomnia, hyperactivity, self-harm, and concentration issues.

 Phobic Disorders: If you experience irrational and disproportionate fear of an activity, event, or item that poses little or no actual danger, then you could have a phobic disorder.
 Everyone occasionally experiences irrational fears, but when they are crippling and prevent you from normal day-to-day functioning, they are a disorder.
 Common phobias include claustrophobia, arachnophobia, aerophobia, and agoraphobia.